movementlabsxyz/M1/movement-sdk/execution/sui-block-executor/README.md

 ## Sui-like Concurrency
 We need to deterministically group transactions into execution groups that can be safely and maximally executed in parallel based on their sets of shared objects.

-Obtaining shared objects can be accomplished via the transaction directly.
+Obtaining shared objects can be accomplished via the [transaction data directly](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L963C78-L963C78).

 The simplest way to solve this problem is to brute-force through possible groupings in transaction order which is $O(n^2 * ||S||)$.
 However, practically the sizes of the sets will be much smaller than $||S||$ and the number of transactions in a block should be on the order of 100s.